 Stair lifts for straight stairs

 Straight stair lifts are the most common lift in homes and are designed to travel up the stairs in a straight path only, they do not have the ability to turn or curve.
-A stair lift installation with up to 14 stairs starts at around $3,500 and can go upwards of $6,000 depending on the brand, model, and optional features like power-folding rails or power-assisted turning seats and folding footrest.
+A stair lift installation with up to 14 stairs starts at around $3,500 and can go upwards of $6,000 depending on the brand, model, and optional features like power-folding rails or power-assisted turning seats and folding footrests.
 There are many different models and types available from stairlift manufacturers to accommodate a range of needs and weight capacities.
 Most stairlift companies will offer a basic entry-level model and a high-quality model with a more stylish design.
 View specifications for the different models and compare stair lifts here.

 Stair lifts for stairs that turn

-Stairlifts for curved stairs can also serve multiple floors like an elevator, up to 3-stories, and are often selected as an elevator alternative because of this.
-If you wanted to ride from an entry-level, up to a second floor, across a landing, and to a third floor it’s entirely possible with a curved stair lift.
+Stairlifts for curved stairs can also serve multiple floors, like an elevator, up to 3-stories, and are often selected as an elevator alternative because of this.
+If you wanted to ride from an entry-level, up to a second floor, across a landing, and to a third floor, it’s entirely possible with a curved stair lift.
 What’s great about this option is it’s more affordable than a standard elevator, requires zero construction, and can be removed if it’s no longer needed in the future.